-Through our fee structure, we offer rates to the UW community based on the UTemp Staffing current operational requirements.
-Our service fee is a 29 percent mark-up over the temporary employee’s pay rate and is inclusive of the payroll load rate (Worker’s and Unemployment Compensation, Social Security, Medicare, Health and Retirement Plans, etc.).
+Through our fee structure, we offer very competitive rates to the UW community based on UTemp Staffing operational requirements.
+Our service fee is currently a 29% mark-up over the temporary employee’s pay rate and is inclusive of the payroll load rate (Worker’s and Unemployment Compensation, Social Security, Medicare, Health and Retirement Plans, etc.).

 This fee helps to cover administrative costs of providing the following services:

 - Confirming and clarifying your order within four business hours of receipt